 There's an old quote that says something along the lines of, "Failure means that you're trying."
 What I take from it is that it's a success enough in itself that you're actually trying in life.

 Of course, ideally, you want to see that your efforts are showing signs of improvement.
-Still, the fact that you haven’t given up, and you’re trying your best, is reason enough to be proud of yourself.
+Still, the fact that you haven't given up, and you're trying your best, is reason enough to feel proud of yourself.

 Don't be too disappointed by your failures.
 I once watched this video on famous failures, and I found it to be really inspiring.
 Perhaps this will inspire you too.